CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Manage-User's-workspace-readme.md

    ![](media/image23.png)

-4 **Click link on Workspace URLs**: Instructor can simply click on the workspace links and automatically login to the student workspace.
+4 **Click link**: Instructor can simply click on the workspace links and automatically login to the student workspace.

    ![](media/image24.png)